 More about camping in Norfolk

-Since the 19th century, The Broads have been a popular destination for boating holidays.
-Climb aboard a boat, hop on a bike or put on your walking boots and navigate the meandering rivers and glimmering lakes of this area.
-Pack a lunch, find a comfortable spot to sit on the riverbank, and eat whilst watching boats float past.
+While camping in Norfolk, you can climb aboard a boat, hop on a bike or put on your walking boots and navigate the meandering rivers and glimmering lakes.
+Perhaps even pack a lunch, find a comfortable spot to sit on the riverbank, and enjoy your food whilst watching boats float past.

 Take a trip to the rocky ruins of St Benet's Abbey and soak up the local area's fascinating history.
 More than 1,000 years ago, this isolated spot on the River Bure was a thriving and important monastery.